Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 If you immediately stop and wait for a while, it might be possible.
 Might.
 You’ll need to drive extremely carefully and gradually, watching out for your transmission all the way.

-If you notice any of the signs below, you should swiftly stop.
+If you notice any of the signs below, you should immediately stop.
 They mean it’s time for a breakdown company or tow truck to help.

 • Lurching or jumping